 Sarah Jane waved as the other girl got into her white Lexus and pulled out of the parking lot.

-Yearbook had let out nearly an hour ago but Addison was always the last to leave.
+Yearbook had let out nearly an hour ago, but Addison was always the last one to leave.
 And he always had a few who needed a ride home.

 Didn’t have a ride?
 Call Addison.
 He’d drop everything.

 Unless Attie had the keys.

 The balm of their whole lives was that they had to share a car.
 Neither understood why since their parents had enough money to buy another one.
 Attie’s theory was that they were afraid she’d be parking way too much.

 Addison’s theory was that they just loved the hassle this caused their kids, they loved the moaning and groaning.

 Sarah Jane would put her money on Attie being right.

 Not that her friend slept around a lot.
 She didn’t.
 Her parents just wanted to help keep it that way.

 Attie loved her twin, but they had absolutely nothing in common.